One Transformer Can Understand Both 2D & 3D Molecular Data: Experimental Details

 \subsection{PDBBIND}

 \textbf{Dataset.} PDBBind is a well-known dataset that provides a comprehensive collection of experimentally measured binding affinity data for biomolecular complexes deposited in the Protein Data Bank (PDB)~\citep{2005The}.
 The task requires models to predict the binding affinity value $pK_a$ (or $-\log K_d$, $-\log K_i$) of protein-ligand complexes, which is extremely vital for drug discovery.
 In our experiment, we use the PDBBind v2016 dataset, which is widely used in recent works~\citep{li2021structure}.
 The PDBBind dataset includes three overlapped subsets called the general, refined, and core sets.
-We use the core set as the test set for evaluation due to its high data quality.
+The general set contains all 13,283 protein-ligand complexes, while the 4,057 complexes in the refined set are selected out of the general set with better quality.
+Moreover, the core set serves as the highest quality benchmark for testing.
+To avoid data leakage, we remove the data instances in the core set from the refined set.
+After training, we evaluate our model on the core set.
 The evaluation metrics include Pearson's correlation coefficient (R), Mean Absolute Error (MAE), Root-Mean Squared Error (RMSE), and Standard Deviation (SD).

 \textbf{Baselines.} We compare our Transformer-M with several competitive baselines.
 These models mainly fall into three categories: classic Machine Learning methods, Convolution Neural Network (CNN) based methods, Graph Neural Network (GNN) based methods.